chaotic-aur/packages/pacui/README.md

 PacUI supports even more features, if these packages are installed:
 - pacman-mirrors (on Manjaro): PacUI uses "pacman-mirrors" to update your list of repository mirrors and automatically choose the fastest one for you.
 If this is not installed, "rankmirrors" (which is part of "pacman-contrib") gets used instead.
-- [reflector](https://archlinux.org/packages/community/any/reflector/) (on Arch Linux): PacUI uses "reflector" to update your list of repository mirrors and automatically choose the fastest one for you.
+- [reflector](https://archlinux.org/packages/extra/any/reflector/) (on Arch Linux): PacUI uses "reflector" to update your list of repository mirrors and automatically choose the fastest one for you.
 If this is not installed, "rankmirrors" (which is part of "pacman-contrib") gets used instead.
 - [flatpak](https://archlinux.org/packages/extra/x86_64/flatpak/): PacUI uses "flatpak" to update and clean your installed flatpak packages.
 - [snapd](https://aur.archlinux.org/packages/snapd): PacUI uses "snapd" to update and clean your installed snapd packages.
-- [fwupd](https://archlinux.org/packages/community/x86_64/fwupd/): PacUI uses "fwupd" to install firmware updates for your system.
+- [fwupd](https://archlinux.org/packages/extra/x86_64/fwupd/): PacUI uses "fwupd" to install firmware updates for your system.
-- [downgrade](https://aur.archlinux.org/packages/downgrade): PacUI activates a hidden "Downgrade Packages" option, which lets you use "downgrade" from within PacUI.
+- [downgrade](https://aur.archlinux.org/packages/downgrade): PacUI activates a hidden DOWNGRADE PACKAGES option, which lets you use "downgrade" from within PacUI.

 ### Execute without prior Installation
 If possible, read chapter [Dependencies](#dependencies) first and install any dependencies you need.
-PacUI file can be downloaded and run without prior installation:
+`pacui` file can be downloaded and run without prior installation:
 ```
 wget https://raw.githubusercontent.com/excalibur1234/pacui/master/pacui
 ```